RyanokTCD/UKB-UnPAC/README.md

 # Welcome to UnPAC!
 UnPAC is a Python package dedicated to the extraction of curated image data from the UK-Biobank.
 Developed by researchers in Trinity College Dublin’s Discipline of Radiation Therapy, as part of a project funded by the **World Cancer Research Fund** (WCRF).
 The funded project aimed to extract radiomics information from the Dixon weighted MRIs found in the UK-Biobank after being granted access.
 Considering the vastness of the data available an automated pipline was needed to streamline the acquisition of useful data from the UK-Biobank.
-This gave rise to UKB-UnPAC!
+This gave rise to UnPAC!

 # What is UnPAC?
 UnPAC offers an all-in-one system, designed to reduce the workload from extracting image data from the UK-Biobank, but can be adapted for any large scale radiological dataset.
 UKB-UnPAC has 4 main scripts which are its name sake, that allows researchers to: